KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Layout.md

 In KeyboardKit, ``InputSet``s and ``KeyboardLayout``s are important concepts to create a flexible keyboard layout, where the input set specifies the input keys of the keyboard and the keyboard layout specifies the full set of keys.

 KeyboardKit will bind a ``StandardKeyboardLayoutProvider`` to ``KeyboardInputViewController/keyboardLayoutProvider`` when the keyboard is loaded.
-It has a QWERTY layout by default, but you can add localized providers to it or replace it with a custom implementation at any time.
+It has a QWERTY layout by default, but you can inject localized providers into it or replace it with a custom implementation at any time.

-[KeyboardKit Pro][Pro] unlocks additional input sets, and registers localized input sets and layout providers for all keyboard locales when you register a valid license key.
+[KeyboardKit Pro][Pro] unlocks and registers localized providers for all keyboard locales when you register a valid license key.
+It also lets you inherit **ProKeyboardLayoutProvider** for more features.
 Information about Pro features can be found at the end of this article.